madebyaman/hacker-journey/posts/copywriter-blocks.md

 ![Author Block](/static/images/author.png)

-This block allows user to change background color, text color.
-This is achieved by using `InspectorControls` component:
+This block allows the user to change background color, text color.
+This is achieved by using the `InspectorControls` component:

 ```js
 <InspectorControls>